Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

     </details>
     <br />

-If you have opted for B2C - This requires accessing the applications registered in B2C tenant Azure Function for the SMART Auth Custom Operations.
+If you have opted for B2C - This requires accessing the applications registered in B2C tenant for the SMART Auth Custom Operations.
 You need to provide client secret of Standalone application in key vault.

-1. In the resource group that matches your environment, open the KeyVault with the suffix -kv.
+1. In the resource group that matches your environment, open the KeyVault with the suffix `-kv`.
 1. Add a new secret that corresponds to the Standalone Application you just generated.
     - Name: `standalone-app-secret`
     - Secret: The secret you generated for the Standalone application